The government has confirmed plans to create five “defence-focused” technical excellence colleges to “make the country safer and boost jobs”.

 The government hopes the defence sector plan will help make the UK a “defence industrial superpower” by 2035.

-It has also reportedly earmarked £250 million in investment for “defence growth deals” for five locations: Cardiff, Belfast, Glasgow, Sheffield and Plymouth.
+It has also earmarked £250 million in investment for “defence growth deals” for five locations: Cardiff, Belfast, Glasgow, Sheffield and Plymouth.

 The five colleges